 Family life, history and the hustle and bustle of living in an urban environment inspire me on a daily basis. -Gian Garofalo Gian Garofalo was born in Chicago in 1972.
-He often utilizes nontraditional materials to explore color, shape and texture.
-Meticulously applied medium brings to life vibrant stripes, intricate grids, shapes and repeated patterns.
+He often utilizes non-traditional materials to explore color, shape, and texture.
+Meticulously applied medium brings to life vibrant stripes, intricate grids, shapes, and repeated patterns.
 Intriguingly suspended paint droplets sometimes gravitate to the base, ultimately punctuating the work.
 Gian enjoys immersing himself in the challenge of understanding a process and strives for the sense of accomplishment associated with the mastering of a new technique.
-Gian spent a large portion of his early adolescence and young adulthood living in the coastal region of southern Norway.
+He spent a large portion of his early adolescence and young adulthood living in the coastal region of southern Norway.
 His work is often inspired by the natural environment of Norway as well as his time spent exploring the region’s surrounding islands and fjords.
-His most recent body of work -“Private Archipelagos" invokes serenity and represents a place for reflection on the life experiences that have shaped him as a person.
+His most recent body of work, Private Archipelagos, invokes serenity and represents a place for reflection on the life experiences that have shaped him as a person.
 Gian is represented by some of the finest Art Galleries in the country.
 He has mounted Solo Exhibitions and participated in numerous Group Exhibitions.
 Gian has had the opportunity to exhibit his work at several of the leading Art Fairs in the USA including SCOPE Miami, Art Hamptons, and Art Aspen.
 Gian’s work is part of the Meeschaert Collection, New York, NY.
 “I'd like my work to slightly alter the chemistry of a room and give something to the viewer.
-I often utilize nontraditional materials to explore color, tone and texture.
-The meticulously application of the medium brings to life vibrant stripes, intricate grids, shapes and repeated patterns.
+I often utilize non-traditional materials to explore color, tone, and texture.
+The meticulous application of the medium brings to life vibrant stripes, intricate grids, shapes and repeated patterns.
 I enjoy immersing myself in the challenge of understanding a process and strive for the sense of accomplishment associated with the mastering of a new technique.
 As an artist, I thrive on overcoming the obstacles that are presented during these countless hours of trial and error.
 At the end of the day, the discoveries made during these sessions fuel new ideas and ultimately plant the seeds for future experimentation and bodies of work.
 Family life, history and the hustle and bustle of living in an urban environment inspire me on a daily basis."